 Kingsgate Postal Service

-We have received generous funding from the Arts Council Emergency Response Fund to run a socially distant programme for six months.
-As part of this, we will be running a new mail art initiative: Kingsgate Postal Service (KPS).
+n 2020, we received generous funding from the Arts Council Emergency Response Fund to run a socially distant programme.
+As part of this, we ran a new mail art initiative: Kingsgate Postal Service (KPS).

-KPS will deliver artists’ editions and new writing to your door.
+KPS delivered artists’ editions and new writing directly to subscribers' doors.

-From mid August, subscribers will receive new editions and writing by emerging and established artists and authors.
-From woodblock prints and temporary tattoos; to poems and recipes - each envelope will contain a carefully selected pair of specially commissioned quasi-complimentary works.
+Subscribers received new editions and writing by emerging and established artists and authors.
+From woodblock prints and temporary tattoos; to poems and recipes - each envelope contained a carefully selected pair of specially commissioned quasi-complimentary works.

-Artists and writers so far include: Cyrus Shroff, Joshua Sex, Sarah Boulton, Victoria Adam, Angus McCrum, Elaine Tam, Nina Royle, Maria Christoforidou, Irenosen Okojie, Jasmine Padjak, 4659, 650mah, Luke Burton, CAConrad, Yorgos Petrou, Nabihah Iqbal, Lara Shahnavaz, Camilla Grudova, Klara Vith, Paul Wardski, Tamar Halpern, Ella Duffy, Francesca Blomfield, Lillian Wilkie…
+Artists and writers include: Cyrus Shroff, Joshua Sex, Sarah Boulton, Victoria Adam, Angus McCrum, Elaine Tam, Nina Royle, Maria Christoforidou, Irenosen Okojie, Jasmine Padjak, 4659, 650mah, Luke Burton, CAConrad, Yorgos Petrou, Nabihah Iqbal, Lara Shahnavaz, Camilla Grudova, Klara Vith, Paul Wardski, Tamar Halpern, Ella Duffy, Francesca Blomfield, Lillian Wilkie.

 KPS celebrates the subscription club and the thrill of getting something through the post.